coryhouse/a11y/README.md

 - [ ] Is the markup semantic?
 Does it use the most specific tag possible.
 - [ ] Search the code: Where is `role` used?
 Could a semantic tag be used instead?
 - [ ] Are useful landmarks displayed in the rotor?
 (Use good semantic markup, and apply roles when semantic markup isn't possible/sufficient)
+- [ ] Are buttons and anchors being used as intended? (search code for these tags to focus audit)

 ## A11y Tools